Rebecca Seidenspinner

 Fifth Grade

 Julie is a Bay Area native and had her Bat Mitzvah in Tiburon, CA. She attended college and earned her Teaching Credential at UC Davis, completed graduate degrees in Reading and Language Arts at Cal State East Bay, and taught third grade in both Newark and Walnut Creek.
-She loves teaching reading and writing among other things, and is excited to guide her fifth graders in writing their own interpretative Siddurim at CBT.
+She loves teaching reading and writing among other things.
+Julie lives in Walnut Creek with her husband, her two sons, and six bunnies.
+The Trosts have been members of CBT since 2012.

 Rebecca Abraham